SCP-CN-Tech/Interwiki/README.md

 `.menu-item` is an `img.image` containing the Sigma-9 bullet point, followed by an `a[href]` for the translation link.

+Do not add margin or padding to either `html` or `body`, as this will cause a vertical scrollbar to appear on the Interwiki.

 # Development

 Install locally with [NPM](https://www.npmjs.com/):